dakyskye/dxhd/README.md

 ### Is `dxhd` faster than `sxhkd`

 They haven't benchmarked yet, so I don't know.
-However, I'been using `dxhd` since the first release and haven't noticed any speed loss!
+However, I have been using `dxhd` since the first release and haven't noticed any speed loss!

 ### Why is the released binary file ~~+8mb~~ ~~+6mb~~ +3mb